 - Prepare vegan parmesan cheese by whirling all ingredients together in a food processor or blender until a fine meal or powder is formed.
 Don’t over-process or it will begin to get clumpy.
 Set aside.
 Will keep covered in the fridge for about a month.

-- In a 10-inch cast iron or oven safe skillet, sauté onion in 1/2 Tbsp olive oil over medium-low heat until soft – about 10 minutes – seasoning with a pinch of sea salt and black pepper.
+- In a 10-inch cast iron or oven safe skillet, sauté onion in 1/2 Tbsp olive oil (as original recipe is written // adjust if altering batch size) over medium-low heat until soft – about 10 minutes – seasoning with a pinch of sea salt and black pepper.
 Set aside.

 - Slice squash into very thin slices, about 1/8th-inch thick (see photo).
 Use mandolin if you have one, or just a sharp knife.

 - Cup off the top 2-3 inches of the asparagus.
 That’s the only part you’ll be using.
 Save the rest for another dish.
 Carefully split the top portion in half so it nestles into the gratin better (optional).

 - Add asparagus and squash to a mixing bowl and top with remaining 2 Tbsp olive oil, 3/4 tsp salt, pinch of black pepper, 1/4 tsp garlic powder (optional), and 2 Tbsp of the vegan parmesan cheese (amounts as original recipe is written // adjust if altering batch size).
 Toss to coat.